leny/kouto-swiss/docs/shortcuts/placeholder.md

 # placeholder()

 Outputs vendor-prefixes for placeholders.
-Must be called from a rule-set.
+Must be called from a ruleset.

 ### Usage